RSE-Sheffield/software_engineering_best_practices/00_Introduction.md

 # Learning Objectives

 * Add documentation directly into python code using “docstrings”.
-* How and when to make your code open source.
 * Write tests (using `pytest`) so you can update your code with confidence.

 # Delivery